ipfs-inactive/docs/content/guides/concepts/ipfs-gateway.md

 ## What types of IPFS gateways exist?

+The discussion above illustrated the use of read-only HTTP(S) gateways to fetch content.
+Other types of gateways exist as well:

 | gateway type  | sub-type  | functional description    |
 | -----------:  | :-------  | :--                       |
 | HTTP          | readable  | Only retrieves content (HTTP GET method) |
 |               | writeable | Allows data to be added to IPFS (HTTP POST, PUT, DELETE methods) |

 <!-- Explain exceptions in Limitations section -->